entice/entice/milestones.md

 - [x] maps should be their own entity + cleanup area/map mess: Map (the macros), Maps (the defs), Instance
 - [x] delegate new players to the appropriate map instance entity
 - [x] damage and healing as public api in vitals module
-- [ ] implement the heal/damage in the skill api
+- [x] implement the heal/damage in the skill api
 - [x] Entic.Web.Client.Server should be replaced with an ETS solution, or clients need to be monitored

 **Should support**

 - [x] entity death in vitals module and propagated event
-- [ ] propagate the death of an entity to the client
+- [ ] propagate the death / ressurection of an entity to the client
 - [ ] health regen/degen in vitals

 ### Milestone 11 `DONE`